Idea-Pool/topics/docs/VALUE_STREAM.md

   * Contributing to the global Open Source Community.
   * Realizing software ideas with the help of experienced Open Source contributors.

-For more information about the stream, please turn to Laszlo Szikszai[^szikszail].
+For more information about the stream, please turn to [Laszlo Szikszai][szikszail].

 ### Authors